-Within these graduation requirements, the candidate will need to take a course in oral communication (Rhetoric 101, or Theatre 105); and an additional writing course beyond English 101 in prose writing if he received below a C in Freshman Composition or if he did not pass the writing section of the PRAXIS I exam on the first attempt.
+Candidates will meet the college distribution and graduation requirements.
+Within these distribution and graduation requirements, the candidate should take a course in oral communication (Rhetoric 101, or Theatre 105); and an additional writing course beyond English 101 in prose writing if he received below a C in Freshman Composition, if his SAT/ACT writing scores are below what the state requires, or if he did not pass the writing section of the PRAXIS I exam on the first attempt.